rutgers-apl/CASM-Verify/README.md

 ```

 ### 6. Equivalent Implementations
 This experiment contains benchmarks that are mutated from OpenSSL implementations, but is still semantically correct.
+Estimated time required : ~4 hours 20 minutes
 ```bash
 ./Test6_additionalEquivalenceTest.sh
 ```